Posts by Author: Dave Kobrenski

 Artwork Apr 26 2016

 At festivals in the village, which were almost always accompanied by much drumming and dancing, the women of the village were always singing and playing their karignon — a hollow tube of metal tied to their finger and stuck rhythmically with a striker.
 Dozens of these bells played together by many women, with their joyous singing and the exuberant sounds of the traditional djembe and dunun drums, forms quite a powerful musical ensemble.
-This post is a part of my “Visual Anthropology: West Africa” series, made possible by support from my awesome patrons on Patreon.
-Belle Femme Du Village 14x17” pencil on bristol by Dave Kobrenski from my series depicting the people and culture of Guinea, West Africa
+This artwork is included in my book Drawing on Culture: An Artist’s West Africa Travelogue, which is available to purchase here.
+Belle Femme Du Village 14x17” pencil on bristol by Dave Kobrenski

 How a 40,000 year old flute leveled the playing field